netbiolab/MRGV/Data/1.Aging_predictions/README.md

-## What this package contains
+## What each package contains

-This package corresponds to the pooled `ALL` analysis with:
+Each package corresponds to `All diet groups` analysis with:

 - target: `age.approx.wks`
 - leakage control group: `Cage`